 Cezanne Gel Eyeliner is the first gel eyeliner I’ve gotten from Japan.
-I was hopeful that I would love it when I saw how smudge-proof it was at the store, but sadly I don’t after using it for the first time.
+I was hopeful that I would love it when I saw how smudge-proof it was at the store, but sadly I didn’t when I first published this post.
+Now that I’ve used it for over half a year, I’m liking it more.

-Let’s take a look at its pros and cons and why this Japan-made eyeliner failed to impress.
+Let’s take a look at its pros and cons and see what made me changed my mind.

 My Love for Gel Eyeliner Began in 2012

 I recall how ultra-impressed I was when testing a navy blue Clio Gel Liner at a Watsons store in 2012.
-That was the first time that I experienced an eyeliner that didn’t smudge at all with rubbing action.
+That was the first time that I’d experienced an eyeliner that didn’t smudge at all with vigorous rubbing.

 Since then, gel eyeliners have been my staple and I own countless of them in varying colors, mostly from Clio and Bourjois.
 I love how easy it is to apply and how long-lasting they are.

 In my recent Osaka trip, I caught sight of Cezanne Gel Eyeliner and grabbed two without any hesitation.
-Let’s find out why this is not going into my Japan Must-Buy List.
+Let’s find out more about this eyeliner and who I think it would appeal to.

 More about Cezanne Gel Eyeliner